HadrienG2/hists-mt/Notes.md

   exposed to the outside world...

 - Another one: TH3 doesn't provide constructors for all supported axes configuration.
-Working around this while keeping compiler error sane would require me a fair bit of code.
+Working around this while keeping compiler error sane requires a fair bit of code...

 - As of september 6, I have a prototype of dimension-agnostic ROOT 7 -> ROOT 6
   histogram conversions.
 But it still needs extensive testing, and preliminary